My account

 1. An emotional response causes red ears: sometimes, emotional responses such as anxiety, anger, or embarrassment can cause the skin to flush, turning the ears red and hot.
 This is a spontaneous reaction that returns to normal relatively quickly.

-2. Hot or cold temperatures: exposure to extreme temperatures, whether hot or cold, can lead to redness and heat in the ears.
+2. Hot or cold temperatures: exposurae to extreme temperatures, whether hot or cold, can lead to redness and heat in the ears.
 Wearing a hat in fluctuating temperatures, as known to skiers and snowboarders, can help regulate ear temperature.

 3. Watch out for that sunburn: sunburn is a common cause of outer ear redness and heat.
 It's essential to protect your ears from the sun using sunscreen, hats, or helmets.
 If sunburn occurs, applying ice or soothing creams can provide relief.